megaa/SparkCluster/README.md

 # Install Hadoop

-*Do the following for all machines*
+*Do the following for all machines unless explicitly stated*
 1. Extract hadoop-2.9.2.tar.gz under /home/megaa/stuff
 2. Put the following content in /etc/profile.d/hadoop.sh
 ```